rayusamBoy/Laravel_tenancy_sms/README.md

 ## About

-This is a multi-tenant school management system powered by technologies including the [Laravel framework](https://laravel.com) and the [tenancy package](https://tenancyforlaravel.com), among others.
+This is a multi-tenant school management system powered by technologies including the [Laravel framework](https://laravel.com), [Bootstrap](https://getbootstrap.com), [jQuery](https://jquery.com), and the [Tenancy package](https://tenancyforlaravel.com), among others.
 It is developed for educational institutions such as schools and colleges and is built on Laravel 11.

+**Please show your support and appreciation by at least becoming one of the stargazers (starring this project) if you find it useful, or if any part of it is helpful.**

 ## Features & Screenshots